Postgraduate Computer Science and Information Technology and a Bachelor of Science in Geographic Information Systems and Cartography.

-Learn How to Use a Computer Without a Mouse
+How to Use a Computer Without a Mouse

-It also aids in developing a greater appreciation of some of the keys and shortcuts on the Keyboard.
+It also aids in developing a greater appreciation of some of the keys and shortcuts on the keyboard.
 The keyboard lesson will largely be based on Microsoft Windows operating systems and products.

 With the introduction of touch screens, the importance placed on the mouse is gradually reducing.
 However, most computer screens used today are not all touch screens, so how can you use the computer without a mouse?

-All input commands on the computer were achieved by punching keys on the keyboard, even today, BIOS settings can only be set using the keyboard and not the mouse, computer programming is also conducted in the language of the keys on the keyboard.
-It is for this reason, all computer users at any level need to know how to operate a computer using the keyboard.
+All input commands on the computer were achieved by punching keys on the keyboard, even today, BIOS settings can only be set using the keyboard and not the mouse; computer programming is also conducted in the language of the keys on the keyboard.
+For this reason, all computer users need to know how to operate a computer using the keyboard.

 The Tab Key

 The word tab derives from the word tabulate, which means "to arrange data in a tabular, or table, form."
 When a person wanted to type a table (of numbers or text) on a typewriter, there was a lot of time-consuming and repetitive use of the spacebar and backspace key.

 How to Use the Tab Key

 On most programs on the computer desktop screen, pressing the Tab key moves between selectable elements.
-If the computer screen is displaying the desktop, pressing the Tab key will move the selection option to the taskbar at the bottom, allowing the user to open a program pinned on the taskbar by pressing enter.
+If the computer screen is displaying the desktop, pressing the tab key will move the selection option to the taskbar at the bottom, allowing the user to open a program pinned on the taskbar by pressing enter.

-After using the Tab key to highlight and select a folder on the desktop, the same concept of navigation can be used inside a folder.
+After using the tab key to highlight and select a folder on the desktop, the same concept of navigation can be used inside a folder.

 In an open program, the Tab key can be used to navigate around highlighted options on the app.

-Open Web Page
+3. Open Web Page

 On a webpage, the Tab key can be used to navigate around the page by clicking on the highlighted link.